Rules of the game

 - A handball in the goal area by a defending player will be awarded a penalty

-Must be submitted before the start of the season.
+Rosters must be submitted before the start of the season.

-- Players not listed on the roster from league start date, without a waiver on file, and not deemed active players within regular season, will not be permitted to appear in high stakes, playoff or Final matches.
+- Players not listed on the roster from league start date, without a waiver on file, and not deemed active players within regular season, will not be permitted to appear in high stakes, playoff or final matches.

 - Players can only play for one team in each league night.
 Playing on different nights is permitted.

 - There will be a maximum of 5 players per team on the field at any one time

 - Each team may field 4 outfield players and 1 goalkeeper on the field at any one time

 - For adult co-ed soccer only: minimum of 1 female on the field at all times